Last Updated on

 Traveling between December and March means traveling in high season in Chile.
 Like in most developed countries, the locals travel, too, during high season, which means hotels and hostels are heavily booked in advance, plus prices rise – especially in popular destinations like the Lake District or Patagonia.
 If your travels fall into this period, booking in advance will improve your experience.
 Not only do prices rise, but the hotels that are available at short notice are crap – often makeshift and cold.

 We traveled during high season and when we didn’t book a private room in advance, we had to stay in dorms, which we really don’t like.
 Luckily, double rooms are usually only a smidge more anyway.
 What made matters worse was that these were dorms in low-quality hostels at much higher prices than normal.
-A dorm bed is usually CLP8000 ($16) in Chile, but during high season, we paid up to CLP11000 ($22) for a dorm bed.
+A dorm bed is usually CLP8000 (US$16) in Chile, but during high season, we paid up to CLP11000 (US$22) for a dorm bed.

 Check hotel booking websites like Booking.com for special deals – we found some great last-minute deals on there.